WMDC in Windows 10

 Note: This information is provided as a reference and does not imply that Juniper Systems will provide full support for the use of any specific third-party software.

-Microsoft officially ended updates for Windows Mobile Device Center (WMDC, formerly ActiveSync) in Windows Vista.
+Microsoft officially ended updates for Windows Mobile Device Center (WMDC, formerly ActiveSync) with Windows Vista in 2008.
 For newer operating system versions, if possible it is highly recommended to use an alternative.
 We now offer our Mobile Connect utility as described at the following web page.

 Other alternatives are also available.
 Otherwise, WMDC may not work in newer Windows versions, particularly Windows 10 version 1703 (Creators Update) OS Build 15063 or newer.
 If you absolutely need to use WMDC in a newer version of Windows, some possible methods to get it to work are as follows.